vivian-dai/PicoCTF2021-Writeup/Forensics/Milkslap/Milkslap.md

 # Milkslap

-Disclaimer: I did not solve this during pico
+Disclaimer: I did not solve this during pico.
+Overall approach was taught by a friend.

 ## Overview